mmahlies/Git_SubModule/NiceLib.md

 // chnages by scum2 PC1
 v2.1

-edited by scrum1 version 2.1
+updated by scrum1 version 2.1